markgithub88/Pewlett-Hackard-Analysis/README.md

 72458
 o	Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 Yes, absolutely.

+Note: Extract-Transform_final_code, is the other file since this challenge was quite unclear